Gleyber Torres Player Props: Yankees vs. Cardinals

 Gleyber Torres At The Plate

-- In 19 games this year (24.1%), Torres has picked up an RBI, and in 11 of those games (13.9%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 19 games this season (24.1%), Torres has picked up an RBI, and in 11 of those games (13.9%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- In 45.6% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (8.9%).
+- He has scored a run in 36 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.